The Sister Clara Muhammad Memorial Education Foundation Needs Your Support

 Dr. Hameed el Amin - Vice President

 Dr. Hameed el Amin was raised in Tuskegee, Alabama and educated at Morehouse College in Atlanta, Georgia.
 He received his masters degree in Biological Psychology from the University of Massachusetts at Amherst, from where he earned the PhD in Clinical Psychology, as well.
 Dr. Hameed was an officer in the United States Army; in addition, he worked in the Montclair Schools in Montclair, New Jersey.
-Having lectured in the academy for many years, presently, he teaches undergraduates at Calhoun Community College, and graduate students at Alabama A and M University in Huntsville, Alabama.
+Having lectured in the academy for many years, he has retired from teaching undergraduates at Calhoun Community College, and graduate students at Alabama A and M University in Huntsville, Alabama.
 He converted to Al Islam during the 1970s.
-For nearly fifteen years, Dr. Hameed has dedicated his life to working with the Imam W.D.
-Mohammed Educational Program, after being commissioned by Imam Mohammed [RA] to contribute to this great work, by assisting in the development of the Creation Inspired Curriculum.
+For more than twenty years, Dr. Hameed has dedicated his life to working with the Imam W.D.
+Mohammed Educational Program, after being commissioned by Imam Mohammed [raa] to contribute to this great work, by assisting in the development of the Creation Inspired Curriculum.
 Dr. Hameed is spearheading the effort by educators working on the Clara Muhammad School’s curriculum, about which a colleague from the University of California at Los Angeles, at the annual meeting of the American Education Research Association [AERA] in Toronto, Canada, described as a new approach to the representation of knowledge.
-He is the author of two books.
-Dr. Hameed is married to our beloved Sister Linda and lives between Huntsville, Alabama and Detroit, Michigan with his wife, children, and grandchildren.
+Dr. Hameed is the author of two books, and lives in Huntsville, Alabama and has several children, and grandchildren.

 Contact Dr. Hameed el Amin